makersacademy/news-summary-challenge/README.md

-# news-summary-challenge

-> A Vue.js project
+# :newspaper: News Summary challenge :newspaper:

+An app that summarises the news built with Vue.js

+---

 ## Build Setup